msurdi/frontend-dependencies/README.md

    * when you try not keep the ammount of dependencies at a reasonable level, this might be overkill

 ## Ideas
 The goal of this package is to make the management of frontend components easier and lower maintenance.
+Aspects we consider important for "how to do it right":

 * Most packages come with a ready to use (compiled and minified, etc.) version of js and css
 * With http2, the sending of small files is encouraged